Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Varstore_5/README.md

 Callback: Action=EFI_BROWSER_ACTION_FORM_CLOSE, QuestionId=0x0001, Type=EFI_IFR_TYPE_STRING, Value=String pro
 ```

-I hope all of these experiment have got you some understanding about when and how the `Callback()` function is executed.
+I hope all of these experiments have got you some understanding about when and how the `Callback()` function is executed.